-Designed to streamline manual processes and bring structure to otherwise time-consuming, unstructured activities, workflow automation allows teams to get more done in less time.
+Where there’s a will, there’s a way—or, these days, a workflow.
+When it comes to completing tasks fast, workflow automation is a business’s best friend.
+Designed to streamline manual processes and bring structure to otherwise time-consuming, unstructured activities, this tool allows teams to get more done in less time.

 Instead of logging into three different platforms, you might use an automated workflow to open just one.
 Twenty steps are condensed to five, emails are substituted by automatic alerts, and manual data entry is replaced by integrations.
-It can be a very reliable way to simplify day-to-day tasks and improve areas like outreach and enrollment.
+It can be a very reliable way to simplify business processes and improve your bottom line.
 Because when routine work flows, there's more time to focus on the things that really matter.

-What if there was a single solution you could use to streamline day-to-day tasks and keep different departments actively engaged with one another?
+What if there was a single solution you could use to run your business operations profitably and keep your employees actively engaged?

 There is.
 It’s called workflow automation.
-A solid workflow management system provides a reliable way to unite different teams and departments as they work to get things done—whether that means enrolling students, communicating with alumni, or accomplishing any number of mission-critical activities that must be completed day after day and week after week.
-At the average educational institution, there are thousands of repetitive tasks that can be replaced by automated workflows.
+A solid workflow management system provides a reliable way to unite different teams and departments as they work to get things done—whether that means onboarding new customers, approving new projects, accepting budget proposals, or accomplishing any number of mission-critical activities that must be completed day after day and week after week.
+These are just a few examples among thousands of repetitive tasks that can be replaced by automated workflows.
 In fact, when you consider all that can be automated, the opportunities are seemingly endless.

 We decided to find out.

 We surveyed hundreds of administrators and managers like you across a variety of industries to learn how workflows are being automated, identify common challenges, and find out what issues need to be addressed.
 In this report, you’ll find answers to questions such as: